Welcome to the Department of English, Languages, and Cultural Studies

 • at least 12 additional hours in the areas of Folklife and Southern literature, or other English courses with approval by advisor and department head.
 Students may choose to take their remaining courses in the areas of literature (particularly American literature), folklore, grant writing or linguistics.
 Courses that can be used to fulfill the 12 hours include ENGL 6890, 6600, 6590, 6580, 6480, 6470, 6373, 6310, 6290, 6200, 6030, 5900, 5721, 5720, 5710, 5600, 5590, 5580, 5570, 5560, 5450, 5400, 5350, 5320, 5290;

-• 3 or 6 additional hours of any graduate level ENGL course (including 5280 if on assistantship).
+• 3 additional hours of any graduate level ENGL course; and

 The fully-online graduate academic program in TESOL (Teaching English to Speakers of Other Languages) at Northwestern State University is intended to equip the student with the knowledge and training necessary to teach, both in the U.S. and overseas, the English language to children and adults whose first (native) language is not English.
 To be eligible for the TESOL Program, the student must possess an undergraduate degree from an accredited post-secondary institution and must be admitted to the NSU Graduate School.